edofic/blog/posts/2012-10-29-hlist-shapeless.markdown

 ---
-title: Cool Monday: HList and Shapeless
+title: Cool Monday - HList and Shapeless
 ---

 HList as in